Dr. Laura Mannering DPT, OCS, Dip MDT

 About Me

-Using repeated movement testing, I find I can better assess how the musculoskeletal system works holistically and get to the root cause of patients’ disorders.
-For instance, sometimes it’s distant from the site of symptoms, such as a problem in the low back creating only right knee pain.
-I also find that most patients will respond in six or fewer visits with 1-2 very specific movements.
+By including McKenzie’s repeated movement testing, I find I can better assess how the musculoskeletal system works holistically and get to the root cause of patients’ disorders.
+For instance, sometimes the disorder is distant from the site of symptoms, such as a problem in the low back creating only right knee pain.
+I also find that most patients will respond in six or fewer visits with

 Schedule a Visit